|

 • This typically consequences in difficulty remembering instructions, difficulty organizing one’s time and remembering deadlines, increased tendency to lose things, or problems carrying out tasks that require remembering several steps in sequence.

-• Whilst most of the widespread population experience these problems to some extent, they have a much more significant collision on the lives of dyspraxic people.
+• Whilst most of the widespread population experiences these problems to some extent, they have a much more significant collision on the lives of dyspraxic people.

 • However, many dyspraxics have excellent long-term memories, notwithstanding poor short-term memory.

-• Many dyspraxics useful from working in a structured environment, as repeating the same routine minimizes difficulty with time-management and allows them to confined procedures to long-term memory.
+• Many dyspraxics useful from working in a structured environment, as repeating the same routine minimizes difficulty with time management and allows them to confine procedures to long-term memory.

 • People with developmental coordination disorder sometimes have adversity moderating the amount of sensory information that their body is continuously sending them, so as a result, these dyspraxics can be prone to sensory overload and panic attacks.